janekhuong/janekhuong/README.md

 # ✨ About Me

-💼 AI and Data Analytics Intern at BGIS
+💼 Summer 2026 AI and Data Analytics Intern at BGIS
 🎓 Bachelor of Computer Science - McGill University (Spring 2027 Graduation)
 📍 Montreal, Canada